tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 improvements to the p2p system can enable simplification and general improvement.

-Critique of Current Peer Infrastructure
+Critique of Current Peer-to-Peer Infrastructure
 ---------------------------------------

-The current (new) P2P stack is an improvement on the previous iteration (legacy), but as of 0.35, there remains room for improvement in the design and implementation of the P2P layer.
-The current system is
+The current (refactored) P2P stack is an improvement on the previous iteration (legacy), but as of 0.35, there remains room for improvement in the design and implementation of the P2P layer.

+Some limitations of the current stack include:

 - new p2p, and relies on convention (rather than the compiler) to enforce the calling conventions and API boundaries.